samyilin/dotfiles/nvim/README.md

 The "essentials", as minimal as possible, though not married to this idea.

-Note that Neovim have plans to replace netrw.
-When that time comes, I will get rid of netrw enhancements such as vim-vinegar and netrw.lua.

 ## How long am I dedicating to completing this DIY project?

 Try to finish it off as quick as possible in my spare time.
 So...